Regular Deadline: Wed, Jul 10, 2019 at 5:00 pm (PST)

 Additional application materials are required as follows:

 - Current script sample: Ten pages of the script you are applying with.
-The ten pages do not need to be the first ten pages.
+The ten pages do not need to be the first ten pages, and do not need to be ten consecutive pages.
 Please select what you believe to be the best ten pages.
 Please include a page introducing the script pages that provides any necessary context.

 - You are welcome to submit a 5-10-minute visual sample however, we can’t guarantee that review committee members will view the sample or view it in its entirety.